iamacarpet/infitialis.com/_posts/2020-06-12-gcp-service-accounts-for-external-oauth2.markdown

 We were doing this in PHP, so we chose to use the [JWT library by lcobucci](https://github.com/lcobucci/jwt){: target="_blank"} and I wrote a [custom signer](https://github.com/a1comms/GaeSupportLaravel/blob/php72-laravel55/src/A1comms/GaeSupportLaravel/Integration/JWT/Signer/IAMSigner.php){: target="_blank"} for that library, that wrapped the Google API.

+Here is an excerpt from that code:

+&nbsp;

 An example of this in action as a Lumen route handler is shown below:

 ~~~php